OCA/currency/currency_rate_update/README.rst

 To configure the module:

-1. Go to *Invoicing > Configuration > Rate Auto-download* and create one or several services to download rates from the Internet.
+1. Go to *Invoicing > Configuration > Rate Auto-download*
+2. Create one or several services to download rates from the Internet.

-2. Go to the page *Invoicing > Configuration > Settings* and, in the section *Multi Currencies*, make sure that the option *Automatic Currency Rates Download* is enabled.
+3. Go to the page *Invoicing > Configuration > Settings*
+4. In the section *Multi Currencies*, make sure that the option *Automatic Currency Rates Download* is enabled.
+5. Switch to developper mode,

-3. In developper mode, in the menu *Settings > Technical > Scheduled Actions*, make sure that the action *Currency Rate Update* is active.
-If you want to run it immediately, use the button *Run Manually*.
+6. In the menu *Settings > Technical > Scheduled Actions*, make sure that the action *Currency Rate Update* is active.
+7. If you want to run it immediately, use the button *Run Manually*.

 This module is compatible with OCA module 'currency_rate_inverted' also found in OCA/currency repository, that allows to maintain exchange rates in inverted format, helping to resolve rounding issues.